adriangb/scikeras/docs/source/install.rst

 .. code:: bash

-    pip install scikeras[tensorflow]
+    pip install scikeras

-We recommend to use a virtual environment for this.

-You will need to manually install TensorFlow; due to TensorFlow's packaging it is not a direct dependency of SciKeras.
-You can do this by running:
+This will install SciKeras and Keras.
+Keras does not automatically install a backend.
+For example, to install TensorFlow you can do:

 .. code:: bash

     pip install tensorflow

-This allows you to install an alternative TensorFlow binary, for example `tensorflow-cpu`_.

 You can also install SciKeras without any dependencies, for example to install a nightly version of Scikit-Learn: